Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

     :width: 80%
     :align: center

-This browser displays a list of files in a 'tree' like format;
+This browser displays a list of files in a 'tree' like format.
-each directory (or folder) appears as a 'branch' node with a '+' icon (which can be expanded to show its contents) while each file appears as a 'leaf' node (which cannot).
 To expand (or 'open') a directory,  navigate up or down with the arrow keys to select it, and then use the 'right arrow' key to expand it.
 An expanded directory will show a '-' icon instead of a '+'.
 A directory can similarly be contracted by selecting it and using the 'left arrow' key to hide its contents.

 To select a coordinate file to load, use the 'space' or 'enter' key to highlight it.
 If a file is chosen in error, pressing 'space' again will deselect it.
-Once the files to be loaded have been selected, navigate to the ``< Confirm >`` button in the bottom right corner and select it.

 ..	tip::
 	Instead of using the down arrow key to navigate all the way to the bottom of the page, the 'tab' key can be used to skip directly to the controls at the bottom of the window.